 13. DOES YOUR HOUSE FACES YOUR LUCKY DIRECTION (Kua) Number?

 Your home MUST face your lucky direction.
 This is a prerequisite that cannot be argued with.

 Every person has four lucky and four bad luck directions determined in which year you are born.
 The cardinal directions are based on compass degree (North, Northwest..).
 In case the home faces one of your auspicious directions, nothing has to be worried about.
 However, on the negative side, if the house faces one of your bad directions, this particular home will bring bad luck and many mishaps into your life.
-Check here to calculate your personal Kua Number and lucky direction.
+Check here to calculate your personal Feng Shui Kua Number and lucky direction.

 Please understand that this is a summary of the most important rules to follow.
 Of cause, there are many more to consider, but a deep understanding of technical Feng Shui skills are needed.
-In case you still feel overwhelmed, we recommend to hire a Feng Shui Consultant who can assist in decision making.
+In case you still feel overwhelmed, we recommend to do a Feng Shui Consultation who can assist in decision making.
 Do yourself this favor as the price is too high to pay if a mistake is made.